 Every digitally enabled market access strategy should include these three elements:

 1. Increasing digital awareness of access pathways while HCPs are delivering care.

 The goal is to ensure patients are always getting the best possible therapy—and not a second choice due to perceived or actual access or affordability barriers.
-Giving healthcare professionals (HCPs) key access information early in the prescribing journey can help ease this burden.
+Giving healthcare professionals (HCPs) key access to information early in the prescribing journey can help ease this burden.
 Using digital channels already embedded in HCP workflows, like the electronic health record (EHR), pharmaceutical companies can share this information earlier in the prescribing process to avoid issues like medications being overlooked due to a perceived challenge in writing a specific drug or held up due to delayed medical documentation for payer approvals.

 When pharmaceutical restrictions are difficult and time-consuming for HCPs to navigate, they can result in misperceptions of access, and often inefficient processes due to a misunderstanding of requirements for approval.
 Tactically, this means lots of mailing and faxing documents back and forth and constant phone calls between the provider, Hub, payer, treatment manufacturer, and pharmacy.
 Because of this, providers may be reluctant to prescribe newer, better therapies.
 Leveraging digital care delivery technologies can increase awareness and optimize access pathways for HCPs within and outside the EHR earlier in their prescribing journey.

 2. Augmenting face-to-face sales force HCP visits with digital ‘in-workflow’ communication.